coding-to-music/TodoApp-supabase/README.md

 SingleTodo.js

-Here we have added a delete button with an onClick event.
-Now this delete event is under another event which opens the modal.
+Here we have added a `delete button` with an `onClick` event.
+Now this `delete` event is under another event which opens the modal.
 So whenever we click on delete it will open the modal too.

-We don't want this behavour, so we use a method from event called stopPropagation.
+We don't want this behavour, so we use a method from event called `stopPropagation`.
 This method doesn't allow events from children to be passed to the parent.

-Now go to the index.js inside the pages directory and replace the existing code with the following code:
+Now go to the `index.js` inside the pages directory and replace the existing code with the following code:

 ```java
 import { useDisclosure } from "@chakra-ui/hooks";